Somehow-Qualified/stream-sites/README.md

 ### Method 2: Clone or Fork this Repo

-1. Clone (or fork) this repo: `git clone https://gitlab.com/stream-sites/ss-core.git your-site-name`
+1. Clone (or fork) this repo: `git clone https://github.com/Somehow-Qualified/stream-sites.git your-site-name` (set `your-site-name` to whatever you want the folder to be called).

 2. Go into the project directory `cd your-site-name` and run `npm install`.